arthurrichards77/ros_course/PART2.md

 <node name="robot_state_publisher" pkg="robot_state_publisher" type="robot_state_publisher"/>
 ```
 Finally the line above starts a `robot_state_publisher` node which is a standard tool in ROS.
 It reads the URDF from the `robot_description` model and calculates the transforms between the different links, publishing them to TF.
 THis is the link between URDF and TF.
 If our robot model including moving joints, it would read their values in and determine the forward kinematics for us.

+Run the launch file and you should see a simple turtle model ambling round the RViz screen.
+Also look closely at the TF arrows and poke around RViz a bit - it's very useful.

+> Can't see it?
+In the `Displays` pane click `Add` and include the `TF` display and the `RobotModel` display.

+## Two turtles together

+> At this point we're going to have to say goodbye to the URDF.
+An update to the `robot_state_publisher` in ROS Noetic removed a really useful feature for multi-robot work and made it much harder to have two URDF robot models in the same system.
+The issue has actually [been fixed](https://github.com/ros/robot_state_publisher/pull/169) in the source code, and there are workarounds, but all beyond the scope of this tutorial.